ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v42.md

 Review the following information about Juniper vSRX for this release:

 * Juniper vSRX is supported on vCenter Server multizone instances.
-For more information, see [Ordering, viewing, and deleting services for vCenter Server multizone instances](/docs/vmwaresolutions?topic=vmwaresolutions-mcv_addingremovingservices).
+For more information, see [Ordering services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices).
 * You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same edge services cluster.

 ### KMIP for VMware on IBM Cloud